-Cordoba was founded in the 17th century, when Mexico was a Spanish colony.
+Cordoba was founded in the 17th century when Mexico was a Spanish colony.
 Back then, in Veracruz, there were many sugar cane plantations where African slaves toiled endlessly.
 Conditions for them were terrible.
 Many slaves died after a short while, and soon the Spanish authorities had a full blown slave revolt on their hands.
 Many slaves ran away and hid in the nearby mountains.

 After a while, the runaway slaves began attacking carriages and convoys on the road from the port of Veracruz to Mexico City.
 It was soon decided to build a city near their hideout to counter the attacks.
-The Viceroy, Diego Fernandez de Cordoba, chose 30 Spanish heads of families to build a city which would named after him- Cordoba, the city of 30 gentlemen.
+The Viceroy, Diego Fernandez de Cordoba, chose 30 Spanish heads of families to build a city which would be named after him- Cordoba, the city of 30 gentlemen.

 The Heroic City of Cordoba

 Cordoba also became important in Mexican history.
-The last battle of the War of Independence was fought here, and the city then earned the title of Heroic City of Cordoba.
+The last battle of the War of Independence was fought here, and the city then earned the title of the Heroic City of Cordoba.
 On September 24, 1821, General Agustin de Iturbide, leader of the insurgent army, and Juan O’Donoju, the last Viceroy of New Spain, signed the Treaty of Independence.
 You could say Mexico was born in Cordoba.

 What To Do In Cordoba

-You must let yourself wander the streets of downtown Cordoba, and marvel at the old, 17th century buildings and churches.
+You must let yourself wander the streets of downtown Cordoba, and marvel at the old, 17th-century buildings and churches.
 You will also find plaques or small monuments that mark the places where something important took place.
 If you feel up for it, you could also explore the many charming little towns around the city, or go hiking in the hills.

-You can have lunch in a restaurant across from the city park.
+You can have lunch at a restaurant across from the city park.
 The cuisine has a marked Spanish influence, but you can also find the most Mexican of dishes.
-The city is famous for its coffee, so you can have a cup in one of the many charming cafés.
+The city is famous for its coffee so you can have a cup in one of the many charming cafés.
 In the evening, you can visit one of the many bars and nightclubs and enjoy the bohemian atmosphere.

 The Melting Pot of Cordoba

-Since the city has always been a reginal center of trade, it has also become the home of immigrants from numerous countries.
+Since the city has always been a regional center of trade, it has also become the home of immigrants from numerous countries.
 The population is a mix of the descendants of Spanish, Italian, French, South American, Caribbean, and African immigrants, and indigenous people.
 Long ago, there were separate neighborhoods for each, but nowadays you will only find faint echoes of those immigrants in the faces and last names of the people of Cordoba.
 Everyone there has a multiethnic past!

 My father was born in Cordoba, and I have numerous relatives still living there.
-According to family legend, we are descended from a French soldier that was severely wounded during the French Invasion in the 19th century.
+According to family legend, we are descended from a French soldier who was severely wounded during the French Invasion in the 19th century.
 He was saved by an indigenous woman who nursed him back to health, and they were later married.
 Romantic, right?

 A Legend From Cordoba